top of page

 • No - Register for Intro to Skating

-• Yes - Can they skate 80 feet on their own?
+• Yes - Can they skate 80 feet on their own and are comfortable on the ice?
+Register for Basic 1.

 • Children age 9-14